xlwings/xlwings/docs/vba.rst

 ----------------------------

-After you have imported the xlwings VBA module and potentially adjusted the Settings, go to ``Insert > Module`` (still in the VBA-Editor) and write your Python call as follows:
+After you have imported the xlwings VBA module and potentially adjusted the Settings, go to ``Insert > Module`` (still in the VBA-Editor).
+This will create a new Excel module where you can write your Python call as follows:

 .. code-block:: vb.net